vatesfr/xen-orchestra/packages/xo-server-test/README.md

   Done in 7.92s.
   ```

-- You can run only tests related to changed files, and review the failed output by using: `> yarn start --watch`
+- You can run only tests related to changed files, and review the failed output by using: `> npm run start --watch`

 - ⚠ Warning: snapshots ⚠
   After each run of the tests, check that snapshots are not inadvertently modified.

 - ⚠ Jest known issue ⚠
   If a test timeout is triggered the next async tests can fail, it's due to an inadvertently modified snapshots.
-  As a workaround, you can clean your git working tree and re-run jest using a large timeout: `> yarn start --testTimeout=100000`
+  As a workaround, you can clean your git working tree and re-run jest using a large timeout: `> npm run start --testTimeout=100000`

 ## Contributions